sscanf(3) — Linux manual page

 (percent) character.
 A sequence of characters from the

-input is converted according to this specification, and
+input is converted according to this specification, and the

-conversion specification, the conversion fails—this is a
+specification, the conversion fails—this is a matching

 Each conversion specification in format begins with either the